 How does hybrid or remote working affect leadership?

-Do adults really need to be motivated?
+Do adults need to be motivated?

 What role does the leader's focus on their professional development play in motivating team members?